-The total undiversified capital required by the Company to cover Market risk is \in 569k.
-Most of this risk capital is tied up to protect the Company's concentration in specific assets (\in 1.1K) and the possible devaluation in the property values (\in 1.0M).
-The capital requirements for Market risk are summarized below:
+The total (diversified) capital required by the Company to cover Market risk is €1,602 thousand.
+Most of this risk capital is tied up to protect against Company's concentration risk (€660 thousand) due to concentration in specific assets and against the property risk (€1,345 thousand).

+The capital requirements for Market risk are summarised below: